 Once again assuming you are at the beginning of your fitness journey here are some tips:

-Pick a cardio exercise that works the large muscles in your body such as your quadriceps, hamstrings, and glutes.
+Pick a cardio exercise that works the large muscles in your body such as your quadriceps, hamstrings, glutes and always work your core.

 Get your arms involved - the more you move your arms, especially above your heart, the greater the benefit of the exercise(s) you are doing.